 version: 2.1 executors: docker-executor: docker: - image: cimg/ruby:3.0.2-browsers ubuntu_20-04-executor: machine: image: 'ubuntu-2004:202010-01' jobs: run-tests-on-docker: executor: docker-executor steps: - checkout - run: ruby unit_test.rb run-tests-on-ubuntu-2004: executor: ubuntu_20-04 steps: - checkout - run: ruby unit_test.rb workflows: test-app-on-diff-os: jobs: - run-tests-on-docker - run-tests-on-ubuntu-2004

 This example shows how to define and implement reusable executors in your pipeline config.
 I used the

 executors: key at the start of the file to define 2 executors, one named

 docker-executor: and one called

 ubuntu_20-04-executor:.
-The first specifies using a docker executor and the second specifies a machine executor using and Ubuntu 20.04 operating system image.
-Predefining executors this way enables developers to establish a list of executor resources to be used in this pipeline, and to centrally manage the various properties related to executor types.
-For instance, the docker executor has properties that do not pertain to and are unavailable to the machine executor, because the machine executor is not of the type
+The first specifies using a Docker executor and the second specifies a machine executor using an Ubuntu 20.04 operating system image.
+Predefining executors this way enables developers to create a list of executor resources to be used in this pipeline, and to centrally manage the various properties related to executor types.
+For instance, the Docker executor has properties that do not pertain to and are unavailable to the machine executor, because the machine executor is not of the type

 jobs: block defines